 Dates are a really important element of our daily lives.
-We make appointments, plan a city trip, go on a long holiday, … All of these will normally take place sometime in the future.
-This means that everyone uses dates to talk about important events and to make plans for the future.
+We make appointments, plan a city trip, go on a long holiday, … This means that everyone uses dates to talk about important events and to make plans for the future.

 When someone talks about dates, he or she can talk about years or about specific moments in a year.
-In English, there are clear differences between these two and the differences are explained below.
+In English, there are clear differences between the two and these differences are explained below.

 Years can be read in different ways, depending on what year it is you’re talking about.
 There are a couple of rules and you can see some examples in the following table: